AdguardTeam/Scriptlets/wiki/about-trusted-scriptlets.md

 - `selectors` — required, string with query selectors delimited by comma
 - `extraMatch` — optional, extra condition to check on a page; allows to match `cookie` and `localStorage`; can be set as `name:key[=value]` where `value` is optional.
+If `cookie`/`localStorage` starts with `!` then the element will only be clicked if specified cookie/localStorage item does not exist.
 Multiple conditions are allowed inside one `extraMatch` but they should be delimited by comma and each of them should match the syntax.
 Possible `name`s:
    - `cookie` - test string or regex against cookies on a page
    - `localStorage` - check if localStorage item is present